12 Trees That Look Like Birch

 Trees That Look Like Birch

-Below are some species of trees that closely resemble birch either due to similarly shaped foliage, growth pattern, or white and varicolored bark.
+Below are some species that closely resemble birch either due to similarly shaped foliage, growth pattern, or white and varicolored bark.
 Keep in mind that no tree can completely resemble birch or substitute it.

 1. White PoplarTrees that Look Like Birch 1